Skip to main content

 Wait, wait wait!
 We haven't actually implemented any routing yet.
 Let's do that next.

-To navigate between routes in your application, you can use the Link component provided by react-router-dom.
+The Link component is provided by react-router-dom.
 Here's an example of how to create a navigation bar with links to different routes:

 src/components/Navbar/Navbar.js